Actindo-AG/Documentation/Tasks/Operation/02_ManageTasks.md

 You can define the user and/or user group who, by default, are responsible for an event, and all related tasks, in the *Events* menu entry, see [Manage the events](./01_ManageEvents.md).
 However, you can further assign an individual or several tasks to a specific user in the *Tasks* menu entry.

-You can assign tasks to yourself or to other users registered in your system instance.
+You can assign tasks to yourself or to other users registered in your current instance.

 [comment]: <> (instance in Glossar aufnehmen und definieren?
 Oder anders nennen?)

 ### Assign a task to yourself

-You can assign one or several tasks at once to yourself.
+You can assign yourself one or more tasks at once.

 #### Prerequisites